Arsha Vidya Gurukulam: Institutions

-The traditional teaching centers carry the banner Arsha Vidya or Arsha Vijnana (i.e., Knowledge of the Rishis).
-There is one more gurukulam in Maharashtra, located on the western half of India:

-Arsha Vijnana Gurukulam, Amravati Road, Nagpur, Maharashtra, 410 033, India

 The word Arsha has also been used by many of Swami Dayananda's students in naming their facilities to mark their lineage.
 A 2012 estimate found there were at least sixty centers in India and abroad that carry on the tradition of Vedantic teaching under the banner of Arsha Vidya.

-In 2017, the lineage of teachers convened at their annual Rishikesh meetup and discussed the need to create a hub to organize the sampradaya (i.e., tradition).
+In 2017, the lineage of teachers convened at their annual Rishikesh meetup and discussed the need to create a hub to organise the sampradaya (i.e., tradition).
 To that end, they have created the Arsha Vidya Sampradaya, which provides access to information maintains a directory of Arsha Vidya teachers.

 Ashram

 Arsha Vidya Pitham, also known as the Swami Dayananda Ashram is situated in Rishikesh across multiple acres of land.
 The ashram facilities include a bookstore, modern facilities for dining, as well as a 250 person lecture hall.
 It also maintains a library with over 5,000 titles on grammar and philosophy and the personal collections of Swami Dayananda Saraswati himself.

 The ashram exists on the grounds that have been around since as early as 1967.
 It was in 1982 that the ashram was expanded and officially named the Arsha Vidya Pitham.

 It also runs a publication house, Sri Gangadhareswar Trust that produces books on Vedanta, Hinduism, Hindu philosophy and literature, Paninian grammar, Indian history and related subjects.

 It houses the temple of Gangadhareswar, a shrine situated close to the Ganges dedicated to Lord Shiva.

 After the Swami's mahāsamādhi (i.e., death) in 2015, a shrine was built at the ashram, containing Dayanandesvara, a consecrated lingam for devotees, as well as the form of the Swami rendered into a statue.

 Several students and sanyassis (renunciates) who have studied at the centres, have gone on to spread Dayananda's teachings elsewhere and some have established ashrams of their own.